hashicorp/pandora/docs/data-workarounds.md

 // At the time this function is called, we know we have the information about the specific service and api version that we want to override.
 // From the top level `api-definitions` folder, our `input` is the information contained in `api-definitions/resource-manager/Web/2016-06-01` func (workaroundWeb31682) Process(input sdkModels.APIVersion) (*sdkModels.APIVersion, error) {
 	// And then we need to grab the resource we want to override which for this issue is `Connections` or `api-definitions/resource-manager/Web/2016-06-01/Connections` resource, ok := input.Resources["Connections"]
 	if !ok {
-		return nil, fmt.Errorf("expected a Resource named `Connections` but didn't get one") }
+		return nil, errors.New("expected a Resource named `Connections` but didn't get one") }
 	...
 ```